borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 Normally, borgmatic dumps a database by running a database dump command (e.g.
 `pg_dump`) on the host or wherever borgmatic is running, and this command connects to your containerized database via the given `hostname` and `port`.
-But if you don't have any database dump commands installed on your host and you'd rather use the commands inside your database container itself, borgmatic supports that too.
+But if you don't have any database dump commands installed on your host and you'd rather use the commands inside your running database container itself, borgmatic supports that too.
 For that, configure borgmatic to `exec` into your container to run the dump command.